 - specialised problem-solving skills for applying cutting-edge optimization and constructing computer models with computational intelligence in economics

-- ability to manage and transform novel optimization and computational intelligence modeling to work or study in the contexts which are complex and require novel strategic approaches
+- ability to manage and transform novel optimization and computational intelligence modelling to work or study in the contexts which are complex and require novel strategic approaches

 For passing the course, an acceptable course report should be written and returned within one month from the end of the course.
 The report should consider a design of an application which utilizes course materials.
 Course is evaluated as Accepted/Failed.